TomByrne/Flash2Svg/Readme.md

 - Install with extension manager

 ### To Use ###
-- Open panel through menus, Window > Other Panels > SVG
+- Open panel through menus, Window > Extensions > SVG Animation
 - Open the FLA you wish to use and navigate to the timeline you wish to export
 - Select suitable options
 - Click export button